 Commercial airports operate in Rotorua, Tauranga and Whakatāne.
-Rotorua airport is firmly established as a key stopover on tourism routes.
+Rotorua airport is firmly established as a key stopover on tourism routes and is forecasting strong growth in visitor arrivals.
 Tauranga is a busy domestic airport with population growth likely to sustain operations into the foreseeable future.
 Regular scheduled flights between Auckland and Whakatane led to a 17.5% increase in passenger numbers in 2016/17.